Offensive Behaviour Charges in Queensland

 - to solicit donations of money or goods.

-If you are drunk in a public place you may be arrested, and charged.
-This includes if you are walking from one drinking establishment to another, or waiting for a cab ride home.
+If you are drunk in a public place you may be charged with an offence.
+This includes walking from one drinking establishment to another, or waiting for a cab ride home.
 You may also be charged with public nuisance depending on the situation, and the events that occurred leading up to the arrest.